reaganlo/gna/samples/Readme-Windows.txt

 available in Windows* in order to run this software.

 In order to run the sample:
-1. Put gna.lib and gna.dll into GNA\[x86|x64] directory
+1. Put gna.lib and gna.dll into gna-lib\[x86|x64] directory
-2. Put gna-api.h, gna-api-status.h, gna-api-types-gmm.h, gna-api-types-xnn.h, gna-api-dumper.h, gna-api-instrumentation.h into GNA\include directory
+2. Put gna-api.h, gna-api-status.h, gna-api-types-gmm.h, gna-api-types-xnn.h, gna-api-dumper.h, gna-api-instrumentation.h into gna-lib\include directory
 3. Install Redistributable Libraries for Intel(R) C++ Compiler 17.0 if necessary https://software.intel.com/en-us/articles/redistributables-for-intel-parallel-studio-xe-2017-composer-edition-for-windows
 4. Install Redistributable Libraries for Microsoft Visual Studio 2015 if necessary